Vibrant Blood Orange Curd is a smooth fruit spread used for breakfast, cake fillings, and more. Use it as a substitute for lemon curd.

 That trip was in March 2009.
 Fast forward to winter, I found blood oranges at Whole Foods.
 I’ve never been so excited over produce before.
 Then they disappeared.
 After some research, I discovered blood oranges are a winter fruit.
 Then I started seeing them at other grocery stores, which is a relief because Whole Foods is 3 hours away from me (about 30 minutes from my parents).

 Blood oranges are named for the deep red hue you see after cutting (and the “bloody” scene you leave behind when juicing them).
 However, as you can see by the curd, the color is lost when cooking.
-I served it with homemade scones, which I’ll be posting some time between now and St. Patrick’s Day.
+I served it with homemade dried cherry and orange scones.

 - 1/4 cup (1/2 stick) unsalted butter